 - Deshedding tool and brush

 Brush down and away from the direction the coat grows.

 Matt spray: If your Labrador likes to roll around in the mud or play in the water, you may find its hair has become a little matted.
 Don’t try to brush this out vigorously, as it could hurt your Lab.
 Instead, you can use a matt spray, which will help to soften and detangle the knots.

 Just like humans, dogs too can get a build up of plaque on their teeth.
-Brushing them with a specially designed dog toothbrush can help remove this.
+Therefore it's important you introduce dental care as early as possible.